amieekang/pcs-model/README.md

 ## Repository Structure

-- `data/` – Data folders (raw, processed).
 - `notebooks/` – Jupyter notebooks for EDA, feature engineering, and modeling.
-- `results/` – Figures, tables, and metrics used in the report.
 - `report/` – Final written report and appendices.
 - `presentation/` – Slide deck and demo materials.